- 53 Actual Exam Questions

 Why the other options are incorrect:

-What should the administrator do to meet the requirement?
+Which log file should the BIG-IP Administrator check to find the related messages?
 (Choose one answer)

 Comprehensive and Detailed Explanation From BIG-IP Administration Control Plane Administration documents: